wk642/video-game-treasure-box/README.md

 ` git clone https://github.com/wk642/video-game-treasure-box.git`
 2. Open up the project and then install npm
 ` npm install `
+3. To run this project concurrently:
+` npm run dev `
+To run just the front end:
+` npm run client `
+To  run just the back end:
+` npm run server `
 ## MY JOURNEY <a name="journey"></a>
 This project was originally EVENTONICA, which was going to diaplying, adding, updating, deleting events.
 Instead I have a passion for video games, so I decided to put a little twist on it.